solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 If we have a loop of 13 items, SSE would vectorize 12 and loop tail the last 1, whereas AVX2 can only vectorize 8 and loop tail the last 5.

-Up till this point our loop tail is still just scalar code, which means that this causes us another invariance problem.
+Up to this point our loop tail is still just scalar code, which means that this causes us another invariance problem.
 The 4-wide code does:

 ```c